-As with all veterinary care, the cost can vary so we’ll be sharing approximate amounts.
-The range for the tacking and pocketing approaches typically range between $250 – $1,000.
+As with all veterinary care, the cost can vary so we’ll share approximate amounts.
+The range for tacking and pocketing approaches typically ranges between $250 – $1,000.

-The higher-end being generally applicable only to the most complex of cases.
-Aside from the cost, the other big downside here is that the surgery isn’t guaranteed to permanently fix the problem.
+The higher end is generally applicable only to the most complex of cases.
+Aside from the cost, the other big downside is that the surgery isn’t guaranteed to permanently fix the problem.

 It could reappear and lead to compounding costs with repeat surgeries.

 Although this option is the least commonly used, the gland removal approach typically runs between $100 – $400.

 What happens if cherry eye goes untreated?

 Although you are already probably aware of all the health problems that can befall your Great Dane, what you do and how fast you act when you notice something wrong is what counts the most.